jonleopard/dotfiles/README.md

 **neovim - packer**

 [packer](https://github.com/wbthomason/packer.nvim) manages all of my vim plugins.
-It pairs nicely with [Neovim](https://github.com/neovim/neovim).
+I'm using it with [Neovim](https://github.com/neovim/neovim).

 ## The Terminal

-**alacritty**
+**alacritty + tmux**

 [Alacritty](https://github.com/jwilm/alacritty) is my terminal emulator.
 I've recently migrated from zsh over to bash.
 Bash is more readily available on the systems I work on, so it makes sense for me to have a more portable config.
+Lastly, [tmux](https://github.com/tmux/tmux/wiki) is an integral tool for me in my daily work and alacritty pairs nicely with it.

 **Dev Fonts**